Pierre Poilievre risks hefty fine with plan to skip Conservative leadership debate

 A request for comment from Clark has not yet been returned.

-Party spokesman Yaroslav Baran said he understands "there are multiple views on the debates held to date," and highlighted how race rules say attendance is mandatory.
+Party spokesman Yaroslav Baran said he understands "there are multiple views on the debates held to date," and highlighted that race rules say attendance is mandatory.

+The party has said a record number of people -- about 675,000 -- signed up for memberships ahead of the vote.

-Party members have until the beginning of September to return their ballots before the results are unveiled in Ottawa on Sept.10.
-Voting is already underway with most of the more than 670,000 ballots having been mailed to members.
+Members have until the beginning of September to return their ballots before the results are unveiled in Ottawa on Sept.
+10. Voting is already underway, with most of the ballots having been mailed out.

-"The sole objective of the campaign now is to get new members and existing members to fill out their ballots and submit them before the September deadline.
-Pierre will be on the road again, without interruption, to help make that happen," Poilievre'scampaign said.

-The statement goes on to attack fellow leadership candidate Jean Charest's repeated calls for a third debate, saying the ex-Quebec premier couldn't draw the same crowd sizes as Poilievre during the phase of the race when candidates were selling memberships to supporters.
+Poilievre's campaign goes on to attack fellow leadership candidate Jean Charest's repeated calls for a third debate, saying the ex-Quebec premier couldn't draw the same crowd sizes as Poilievre during the spring when candidates were selling memberships to supporters.

 "That is why he wants another debate -- to use Pierre's popularity with members to bring out an audience he can't get on his own."

+"The issues facing rural Canadians have not been represented in the debates held."

+As for whether she plans on participating, her campaign says it is in discussions with the party.

-Besides Charest, candidates Scott Aitchison and Roman Baber had also expressed support for another debate.
+Besides Charest, candidates Scott Aitchison, a rural Ontario MP,and Roman Baber,a former Ontario legislator, had also expressed hope for another debate.

-The campaign of Leslyn Lewis had said she would attend as required.

-Poilievre's decision to skip the debate means there will be not one, but two fewer candidates on the stage, given the recent disqualification of Patrick Brown over an allegation he may have breached federal elections laws.
+Poilievre's decision to skip the event means there will be not one, but at least two fewer candidates on stage, given the recent disqualification of Patrick Brown over an allegation he may have breached federal elections laws.

 Brown has denied that accusation.

-The party says the decision to host a debate in August came after it surveyed members last week, with a majority of the 24,000 who responded expressing support for another debate.

-The decision to proceed was made Wednesday night by the party's leadership election organizing committee.

-Although officials and campaigns have just weeks to plan for the event, campaigns had been informed earlier in the race that their candidates could be called back for a debate in early August at the party's discretion.
+Although officials and campaigns have just weeks to plan for the event, campaigns were informed earlier in the race that their candidates could be called back for a debate in early August at the party's discretion.

 This report by The Canadian Press was first published July 21, 2022.